Photo by Molly Smith (New York, 2024)

 In 2010, Irisarri founded Black Knoll Studio, a respected hub for boundary-pushing mixing and post-production.
 After relocating to New York’s Hudson Valley in 2014, he has established himself as one of the most sought-after mastering engineers within the global independent music community.
 Known for his refined ear, earnest approach, and meticulous touch, his credits include seminal artists like Terry Riley, Ryuichi Sakamoto, William Basinski, MONO, Devendra Banhart, Grouper, Emeralds, and Julianna Barwick.

-A voracious collaborator, Irisarri has cultivated lasting relationships across the international music scene.
-He has contributed to a wide range of projects alongside pioneering composers, post-rock bands, and visual artists, including Abul Mogard, Arovane, Balmorhea, Benoît Pioulard, Biosphere, Christina Vantzou, David August, Florence To, James Heather, Joachim Spieth, Julia Kent, KMRU, Leandro Fresco, Lusine, Markus Guentner, Oliver Coates, Pantha Du Prince, Pepo Galán, Steve Hauschildt, and Tiny Vipers.
-Noted for his innate sense of polyphony and orchestration, Irisarri has lent his talents to production, remixes, guitar treatments, and sound design.
-Beyond his own Black Knoll Editions imprint, his work has appeared on dozens of influential independent labels worldwide, establishing him as a vital and trusted presence within the broader sound art community.
+A restless collaborator, Irisarri moves through the global music world with a kind of quiet magnetism, drawn to kindred spirits working at the blurred edges of sound and image.
+His connections with Abul Mogard, Agnes Haus, Arovane, Balmorhea, Benoît Pioulard, Biosphere, Christina Vantzou, David August, Florence To, James Heather, Joachim Spieth, Julia Kent, Kevin Richard Martin (aka The Bug), KMRU, Leandro Fresco, Lusine, Mabe Fratti, Markus Guentner, Oliver Coates, Pantha Du Prince, Penelope Trappes, Pepo Galán, and Steve Hauschildt stretch across continents and disciplines — collaborations that unfold through live performance, remixes, and shared acts of sonic exploration.
+Over time, Irisarri’s work has become a connective tissue within ambient and experimental music, its influence felt as much in texture and tone as in spirit.
+Known for his instinctive sense of space and polyphony, he approaches production, remixing, guitar treatments, and sound design not as separate crafts, but as extensions of the same language — one built from resonance, decay, and emotional gravity.
+Beyond his own Black Knoll Editions imprint, his music has appeared on dozens of influential labels worldwide, securing his place as a vital and trusted presence within the broader sound art community.

-Over the last decade, his albums have drawn inspiration from metal, dream pop, and avant-garde music traditions.
+Throughout the last decade, his albums have drawn inspiration from metal, dream pop, and avant-garde music traditions.
 His palette is richly varied, featuring tape loops, bowed electric guitar, cello, piano, synths, and voice.
 These elements combine melody and harmony with expansive washes of thick, enveloping distortion and noise.
 His compositions are shaped by 20th-century art movements, reflecting the contemplative and refined forms characteristic of modernist painting and sculpture.
-Paying homage to the New York school of minimalism, he employs repetition—particularly in the form of ostinato—as a quiet act of resistance, challenging linear expectation and emphasizing subtle shifts in tone, duration, and perception.
-Irisarri’s body of work has earned widespread acclaim from leading outlets including the BBC, Electronic Sound, MOJO, NPR, Pitchfork, Resident Advisor, Rockerilla, SPIN, The Wire, and Uncut.
+Paying homage to the New York school of minimalism, he employs repetition, particularly in the form of ostinato, as a quiet act of resistance, challenging linear expectation and emphasizing subtle shifts in tone, duration, and perception.
+Irisarri’s body of work has earned widespread acclaim from leading outlets including the BBC, Electronic Sound, MOJO, NPR, Pitchfork, Resident Advisor, Rockerilla, SPIN, The Quietus, The Wire, and Uncut.

-Key live appearances include headlining concerts at Arnolfini Arts (UK), Basilika St. Aposteln (DE), Berghain (DE), Cafe OTO (UK), Casa del Lago UNAM (MX), Casa Montjuïc (ES), Centro de Cultura Condeduque (ES), Centro das Artes, Casa das Mudas (PT), Centrum Beeldende Kunst (NL), Chan Centre For The Performing Arts (CA), Dark Mofo (AU), Detroit Electronic Music Festival (US), Donaufestival (AT), Evolutionary Arts Hackney (UK), Fylkingen (SE), Galleria Civica Di Modena (IT), Gray Area Foundation For The Arts (US), H.R.
-MacMillan Space Centre Planetarium (CA), Institute of Modern Art (AU), Judith Wright Centre of Contemporary Arts (AU), King’s Place (UK), Kunstencentrum VIERNULVIER (BE), Kunstwerke Institute For Contemporary Art (DE), La Société des arts technologiques (CA), Le Guess Who?
-(NL), (le) Poisson Rouge (NY), M'ARS Centre For Audiovisual Art (RU), Manggha Museum of Japanese Art and Technology (PL), MITO SettembreMusica (IT), Mole Vanvitelliana (IT), Museo Nazionale delle Arti del XXI Secolo (IT), MUTEK (CA), MUTEK MX (MX), MUTEK ES (ES), Opera I Filharmonia Podlaska (PL), Pałac Branickich (PL), Planetarium De Nantes (FR), Planetárium Praha (CZ), San Fedele Acousmonium (IT), San Salvatore Bastion (GR), St. Peter & Paul Roman Catholic Church (GE), Seattle Art Museum (US), Sónar (ES), STUK Arts Center (BE), Synagoga Pod Białym Bocianem (PL), TodaysArt (NL), Unsound (PL), Uppsala Konsert Och Kongress (SE), UT Connewitz (DE), Vinterviken (SE), VIVO Media Arts (CA), and WORM (NL).
+Key live appearances include headlining concerts at Arnolfini Arts (UK), Basilika St. Aposteln (DE), Berghain (DE), Cafe OTO (UK), Casa del Lago UNAM (MX), Casa Montjuïc (ES), Centro de Cultura Condeduque (ES), Centro das Artes, Casa das Mudas (PT), Centrum Beeldende Kunst (NL), Chan Centre For The Performing Arts (CA), Dark Mofo (AU), Detroit Electronic Music Festival (US), Donaufestival (AT), Evolutionary Arts Hackney (UK), Fylkingen (SE), Galleria Civica Di Modena (IT), Gray Area Foundation For The Arts (US), Heiliggeistkirche (DE), H.R.
+MacMillan Space Centre Planetarium (CA), Haus der Elektronischen Künste Basel (CH), Institute of Modern Art (AU), Judith Wright Centre of Contemporary Arts (AU), King’s Place (UK), Kunstencentrum VIERNULVIER (BE), Kunstwerke Institute For Contemporary Art (DE), La Société des arts technologiques (CA), Le Guess Who?
+(NL), (le) Poisson Rouge (NY), M'ARS Centre For Audiovisual Art (RU), Manggha Museum of Japanese Art and Technology (PL), MITO SettembreMusica (IT), Mole Vanvitelliana (IT), Museo Nazionale delle Arti del XXI Secolo (IT), MUTEK (CA), MUTEK MX (MX), MUTEK ES (ES), Opera I Filharmonia Podlaska (PL), Pałac Branickich (PL), Planetarium De Nantes (FR), Planetárium Praha (CZ), San Fedele Acousmonium (IT), San Salvatore Bastion (GR), St. Peter & Paul Roman Catholic Church (GE), Seattle Art Museum (US), Sónar (ES), STUK Arts Center (BE), Synagoga Pod Białym Bocianem (PL), Teatre El Musical (ES), TodaysArt (NL), Unsound (PL), Uppsala Konsert Och Kongress (SE), UT Connewitz (DE), Vinterviken (SE), VIVO Media Arts (CA), WORM (NL), and Zuiderstrandtheater (NL).

 “A magical mix of music, space and atmosphere.
 Field recordings and sound arts mingling with composed works.” - BBC Radio (UK)